uml-hci/comp5270-s24/indA3.md

 # Assignment 3: Individual reflection: Short blog post

 Important dates:
-- Assigned: Thursday, April 18th
+- Assigned: Thursday, April 18
-- Due: Friday, April 26th
+- Due: Wednesday, May 1

 ### Overview
 For this assignment, you’ll write a **short blog post on any topic related to the class**.
 You may choose to: